 - Never ever forget to tip.
 Tipping is a crucial part of the New York experience.
 You have to tip if you ever take a cab ride, a bus ride or even eat at a restaurant.
-Minimum is 15%.
+The minimum is 15%.

 - Most hotels/hostels have lockers.
 Since most of the times you cannot do a late checkout, you can just leave the luggage at these lockers and then get them later when you are leaving.

-- Take some time to do people watching at Times Square.
+- Take some time to do people-watching in Times Square.

 Find my recommendations for guide books on USA.